 Rules Change Every Year

 The bank or government usually updates mortgage rules or calculations at least once per year.
 Sometimes, they completely change the rules and sometimes they change key numbers, like interest rate and the maximum allowed mortgage amount based on FHA or other government-based caps.
 When these changes happen, the mortgage testing team needs to collect all information and analyze how these changes impact the application before updating the test cases accordingly.

 If your test team starts a project testing online mortgage application software, don’t forget these important lessons learned.
-The ones listed above are the most important, based on our experience, but there are many other detailed functions the testing team needs to understand and build into the test cases.
+The ones listed above are the most important, based on our experience, but there are many other detailed functions the testing team needs to understand and build into the test plans and test cases.
 As software quality engineers and software testers, our roles are increasing (rather than shrinking) with Agile development methodologies.
 Being involved in all parts of the lifecycle requires that we deepen our expertise not only in a technical sense but also in mortgage domain testing knowledge so that we can contribute to user stories from both clear points of view and domain-oriented logic.
 Doing this, combined with knowledge of the competitors’ software and how they implement their logic, will give you a head start in providing value to your team.

 XBOSoft is a top-rated Software Testing Company with 13+ years of experience.
 If you want a team with deep mortgage domain knowledge and years of experience in functional testing in mortgage software testing, contact XBOSoft today.